webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 Establishing peer-to-peer connectivity can be difficult though.
 These agents could be in different networks with no direct connectivity.
 In situations where direct connectivity does exist you can still have other issues.
 In some cases, your clients don't speak the same network protocols (UDP <-> TCP) or maybe IP Versions (IPv4 <-> IPv6).

-Despite these diffculties in setting up a P2P connection, you get advantages over traditional Client/Server technology because of the following attributes that WebRTC offers.
+Despite these difficulties in setting up a P2P connection, you get advantages over traditional Client/Server technology because of the following attributes that WebRTC offers.

 ### Reduced Bandwidth Costs

-Since media communication happens directly between peers you don't have to pay for or host a seperate server to relay media.
+Since media communication happens directly between peers you don't have to pay for or host a separate server to relay media.

 ### Lower Latency

 Communication is faster when it is direct!
-When a user has to run everything through your server it makes transmissions slower.
+When a user has to run everything through your server, it makes transmissions slower.

 ### Secure E2E Communication